 On top of that, you can enjoy better results thanks to great grill grates, in a grill of this type it’s a very valuable advantage.

-Weber Q2200 has gained huge popularity and a whole lot of positive reviews thanks to its quality and functionality.
+Weber Q2200 has gained huge popularity and a whole lot of positive reviews thanks to its quality and functionality ( for example from Gas Grill Fanatic blog ).
 The grill’s main body was made of cast aluminum, the rest of elements are just as solid and massive.

 That way the construction is very durable which is important considering where to a large degree this grill is going to be used (away from home).
 It is easy to damage a regular grill in transport, which is why the grill’s structure is well thought-out.

 Budget – It will be much easier for you if you define the budget you are planning to spend on your new propane grill right at the start.
 The price range is really big which I believe is a very good thing because everyone can find something for their budget.

 Size – Analyze the space in your backyard or wherever you’re planning to cook, as well as for how many people you want to cook.
 Remember that the bigger the grill the higher the price, fuel consumption and cleaning time, so it’s better to match the size with your actual needs.